cyberbotics/webots/docs/discord/technical-questions-2019.md

 `@nap` thank you for the feedback, I also advise you to use our PROTO to manage floors and walls, typically the RectangleArena PROTO: [https://www.cyberbotics.com/doc/guide/object-floors#rectanglearena](https://www.cyberbotics.com/doc/guide/object-floors#rectanglearena) It is simple to set, and more robust on long term.

-`@Gautier A.` Ok, the axis seems indeed to be correct.
+`@Gautier` Ok, the axis seems indeed to be correct.
 So the next step is to dig into the Connector fields.

-`@Gautier A.` About the supervisor instantiation, why not directly set the translation/rotation when calling the import function?
+`@Gautier` About the supervisor instantiation, why not directly set the translation/rotation when calling the import function?
 It seems simpler and more robust.
 (Do you understand what I'm speaking about?)

 ##### nap 12/10/2019 10:25:13
 `@Fabien Rohrer` : Yes, I'm using a RectangleArena (and its default proto) with FloorAppearance and WallAppearance stanzas that have the PBR code.